status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

 Congratulations!
 Your beacon node is up and running, and syncing the network!

-## Where to go from here
+!!! success "What next?"

     * If you will be running the node on a regular basis, it is recommended you set up a [systemd service](./beacon-node-systemd.md) that automatically restarts your node if the computer reboots.
     * If you wish to stake, continue your journey by following the [validator quick start](./run-a-validator.md).
     * The [monitoring](./health.md) page contains information about how to keep your node healthy